Lions blow late lead in 23-22 loss to Packers - WHIZ News

 Green Bay (5-1) got the ball back with 6:46 left and went on a 14-play drive that ended with Mason Crosby’s 23-yard field goal as time expired.
 Flowers had another illegal-use-of-hands penalty that helped the division-leading Packers run out the clock.

+“So, in his mind he had pinned him back, it was prolonged, and that’s what created the foul.”

+Stafford was 18 of 32 for 265 yards, and Golladay finished with five receptions for 121 yards.

-Detroit wasted a fast start.
-Kerryon Johnson’s 1-yard touchdown run helped the Lions build a 13-0 lead in the second quarter.
+Detroit also recovered two fumbles, but was doomed by its inability to get the ball into the end zone after Kerryon Johnson’s 1-yard touchdown run with 6:35 left in the first quarter helped the Lions build a 13-0 lead.

 Green Bay got on the board on Rodgers’ 5-yard TD pass to Jamaal Williams midway through the second quarter.
 The Packers were lining up for a field goal when the Lions were penalized for having too many men on the field, giving Rodgers and company another shot.